*** If you are looking for early recruiting information click HERE

 Not sure what a coach is saying to you when then mention a "dead period" or what is the difference between a "contact" and an "evaluation".
 This site provides an overview of common NCAA recruiting terms.

 The NCAA regulates when coaches from DI and DII schools are able to go "out on the road" to evaluate players as well as when they may meet with players on their campus.
 This website has links to DI and DII recruiting calendars for softball.
-DIII schools currently do not follow a recruiting calendar for softball.
+DIII, NAIA, and Junior College programs currently do not follow a recruiting calendar for softball.

 These links provides information on how student-athletes can comply with NCAA bylaws in order to compete in intercollegiate athletics.
 It includes information on what high school students need to do to be eligible to compete their first year in college, as well as guidelines that coaches and prospective student-athletes must follow during the recruiting process.